tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 { "exit": 0 }
 ```

-To indicate non-succesful termination, a non-zero `exit` status may be used:
+To indicate non-successful termination, a non-zero `exit` status may be used:

 ```json
 { "exit": 1 }